bheisig/i-doit-cli/README.md

 ### Use PHIVE

 With [PHIVE](https://phar.io/) you are able to download and install PHAR files on your system.
 Additionally, it will verify the SHA1 and GPG signatures which is highly recommended.
-If you have PHIVE already installed you can fetch the latest version of this script:
+If you have PHIVE already installed you can fetch the latest version of this app:

 ~~~ {.bash}
 sudo phive install --global bheisig/i-doit-cli